Efficient implicit solvers for models of neuronal networks: Numerical experiments

 \subsection{Tests with different coupling matrices and timescales}

-In this third set of numerical experiments, we study how the performance depends on the sparsity of the coupling matrix and on the timescale separation.
+In this second set of numerical experiments, we study how the performance depends on the sparsity of the coupling matrix and on the timescale separation.
 To do this, we consider now the HR network with $N=10^3$ cells and $\tt atol=\tt rtol=10^{-4}$.
 The initial conditions have been selected in each cell as $[x_0,y_0,z_0]=[-1.48+\delta,-10.06+\delta,1.84+\delta], $ where $\delta $ denotes a random variable with uniform distribution on $(-0.01,0.01), $ in order to start the simulation in a neighbourhood of the system attractor.
 In the first test, we have selected $\varepsilon=0.01$ and we have considered coupling matrices with the structure represented in Figure \ref{fig_coupling}.
-Note that the plots actually show the case $N=10$ instead of $N=10^3$ for the sake of clarity.
+Notice that, for the sake of clarity, the plots actually show the case $N=10$ instead of $N=10^3.$

 Figure \ref{fig:HR_sol} shows the time evolution of the first component of cells 1-5 and 501-505 for the reference solution in the case of the sparse coupling matrix, displaying an early synchronization peak.